 Swimming is one of the most popular sports in world.
-Unlike other sports, swimming is a life skill that is taught, first, to ensure safety and, secondly, for sports and competition purposes.
+Unlike other sports, swimming is a life skill that is taught first to ensure safety, and secondly for sports and competition purposes.
 Swimming covers a great variety of skills, from short sprints to longer events and relays.

 Because of the wide array of events offered, aquatics is appropriate for a range of ages and ability levels.
 Swimming competition events are conducted with a variety of strokes.
 Special Olympics also offers events for lower ability level athletes to train and compete in basic aquatics skills.
 The development of these basic skills are necessary to progress to other competitive events.